 Walking with one local

-I don’t usually like to walk with anyone, but I’ve met a student from India that came to Nepal to study Buddyzm.
+I don’t usually like to walk with anyone, but I’ve met a student from India that came to Nepal to study Buddhism.
 At the very beginning he was honest, as he told me that he can show me around if I will buy a bag of rice after for him.
 I agreed, a bit skeptic, but it was so worth it.
 He showed me loads of places, I would never discover myself.
 It’s amazing how you can walk through one small door and see behind one of the most thrilling structures you have ever seen.
-The religion influence is visible everywhere.
+The religion influence is present, visible and felt everywhere.
 You won’t be even able to count all the statues there.
 I am also pointing this to convince you guys to have a tour with local.
 Buying food would help those students too.

 The Kindness and hospitality of Nepalese is just beyond anything you have experienced before.
-After All I have witnessed on the streets, shops, hotel, I was able to watch how they all helped each other in that extremely difficult time after the earthquake.
+After all I have witnessed on the streets, shops, hotel, I was able to watch how they all helped each other in that extremely difficult time after the earthquake.
 I went to Nepal to see the landscape, Himalayas, nature, but I really felt in love with the people there.
-After visiting 46 countries, they are still my number one.
+After visiting 47 countries, they are still my number one.